How does the adage go? With age comes … new ways to save on taxes.

 For seniors who don’t itemize their tax deductions, a higher standard deduction is a free potential reduction in your tax bill.

-For two married seniors, for example, that’s an extra $2,600 they get to subtract from their adjusted gross income — without doing any work or keeping any receipts.
+For two married seniors, for example, that’s an extra $2,600 they get to subtract from their taxable income — without doing any work or keeping any receipts.
 What savings that actually translates into will depend on their income, but it means a lower starting figure for Uncle Sam to tax them on.

 2. Saver’s Credit